Itz-thevine/itz-thevine/README.md

-I am a Brand identity designer and a Front-end web developer.
+I am an enthusiastic Front-end web developer.
 I love creating timeless, unique designs and collaborations with people on projects.

 - 🔭 I’m currently working on myself to better solve problems.
 - 🌱 I’m currently learning as much as to be better at what I love doing, Solving problems.